mydumper/mydumper_docs/myloader_usage_autogenerated.rst

   Creates the table without the indexes unless SKIP is selected.
 It will add the indexes right after completing the table restoration by default or after importing all the tables.
 Options: AFTER_IMPORT_PER_TABLE, AFTER_IMPORT_ALL_TABLES and SKIP.
 Default: AFTER_IMPORT_PER_TABLE

+.. option:: --optimize-keys-batchsize

+  Limits the amount of indexes per ALTER TABLE statement that adds the indexes, defaults: 0 (unlimited)

 .. option:: --no-schema

   Do not import table schemas and triggers